Mint Chip Shake

 Never fear - I have created a delicious, nutritious and easy superfood mint chip shake that rivals mint chip ice cream - but it has no sugar, no dairy, and is loaded with superfoods - yes, really!!

-1 cup of unsweetened liquid (such as an alternative milk like Ripple pea protein or coconut milk; or a combination of 1/2 cup of coconut water & 1/2 cup of unsweetened alternative milk)
+1 cup of unsweetened liquid (I like 1/2 cup of coconut water & 1/2 cup of unsweetened plant milk)

 1/2 - 1 tablespoon of chia seeds (adds fiber and omega 3s)

-1-2 drops of peppermint essential oil** (such as doTERRA, or you can use peppermint extract.
-Do not use more than 1 or 2 drops - essential oils are very strong!!
+1-2 drops of peppermint essential oil** (must be food grade such as doTERRA, or you can use peppermint extract.
+Do not use more than 1 or 2 drops - essential oils are very strong, and it will be too minty!!
 Read below)

-3/4 tsp. of organic stevia or monk fruit powder (I like to use Pyure - an organic stevia blend)
+1 tsp. of organic monk fruit powder (I like Lakinto brand)

 small pinch of Real Salt (why salt in a smoothie?
-It helps to bring out the flavors and sweetness, but just use a pinch - so it isn't salty!)
+It helps to bring out the flavors and sweetness, but just use a pinch - you don't want it salty!
+Trust me - a pinch of salt is KEY)

 optional - 1/2 scoop of vanilla vegan protein powder (I like Warrior Blend Vanilla)